BNasmith/PTForsyth/PTFWorkofChrist.md

 communion with the holy God.
 Only holiness can be in communion with the holy God.
-We have to be saved not indeed from morality, because we can only be saved by the moral ; that is the grand sheet-anchor of our modern theories.
+We have to be saved not indeed from morality, because we can only be saved by the moral; that is the grand sheet-anchor of our modern theories.
 However we be saved, we can only be saved in a way consistent with God's morality that